Mactaquac Provincial Park | Parks | Explore New Brunswick's Provincial Parks | NB Parks

 WINTER

 The fun doesn’t stop once summer is over at Mactaquac Provincial Park.
-The park is open in the winter so you can enjoy several outdoor activities and relax in the warm, welcoming lodge.
+The park is open in the winter so you can enjoy several outdoor activities or relax in the warm, welcoming lodge.

 Camping